utkarsshhh/sales-business-analysis/README.md

 ## Result

 The data has been wrangled according to the use cases of the business.
-The plots using pandas and matplotlib have been used to visualise the analysis of the data and answer the busniess questions.
+The plots using pandas and matplotlib have been used to visualise the analysis of the data and provide answers relevant to the business.